hybridsjs/hybrids/docs/component-model/templates.md

 #### Style

-`style` attribute expression sets style properties by the `CSSStyleDeclaration` API.
-An expression has to be an object with dashed or camel-case keys with values.
+The `style` attribute expression sets style properties via the `CSSStyleDeclaration` API.
+An expression has to be an object with dashed or camelCase keys with values.

 ```javascript
 const styles = {